Bachelor of Commerce

 Business Ethics and Corporate Social Responsibility (3 credits)

 As a basic introductory course of business ethics, the course mainly introduces such topics as the basic theories of business ethics, ethical decision making, employment rights, professional privacy policy, and the social responsibilities of corporations.
 Lectures will also extend to topics in relation to general ethics (management, finance and accounting), so as to help students combine business ethics theories with real cases, understand the ethical issues and dilemmas organizations face internally and externally, and propose proper solutions for the relevant problems.
-The subject will make observations of the ethical issues involved in management, employs real-life case scenarios, and guide students to understand and discuss the relevant ethic problems and principles.
+The course will make observations of the ethical issues involved in management, employs real-life case scenarios, and guide students to understand and discuss the relevant ethic problems and principles.
 The course teaches in an interactive way, combining lectures with case studies, class discussions, group assignments, and other activities.

 Introduction to Financial Accounting (3 credits)